What Is Divorce Mediation?

 Overall, mediation tends to be a good option to resolve disputes without going to trial.
 It has the potential to save a lot of money and a large amount of time.
 “It has been highly successful.
 Very, very few cases are tried in the three counties which constitute the metropolitan area—more or less—of Detroit.”

-If you have additional questions about the mediation process and whether it might be the best option for your pending divorce case, you should contact a qualified family law attorney as soon as possible.
-You can ask them about their attorney’s fees or mediator’s fees and the pros and cons of a mediated divorce versus a litigated divorce in your situation.
-An experienced attorney can give you advice throughout the attorney-client relationship, ensuring the best divorce settlement possible.
+If you have additional questions about the mediation process, contact a qualified divorce lawyer as soon as possible.
+Ask them about their attorney’s fees or mediator’s fees and the pros and cons of mediation.
+Contact an experienced divorce attorney for legal advice.

 Was this helpful?